departmentfortransport/street-manager-docs/docs/offline/index.md

 </p>

 <p class="govuk-body">
-  The key information is to enable authorities to continue to fulfil their Network Management Duty or to inform promoters of a required action, and is to be submittedhourly and directly to the responsible parties either via email (assuming emails are still working) or any other way that has been agreed.
+  The key information is to enable authorities to continue to fulfil their Network Management Duty or to inform promoters of a required action, and is to be submitted hourly and directly to the responsible parties either via email (assuming emails are still working) or any other way that has been agreed.
 Information should be collated and spreadsheets submitted on an hourly basis, or as agreed, on a best endeavours basis until the DfT informs all users that this should stop and Street Manager is available.
 </p>

 <p class="govuk-body">
-  It is however accepted that submitting manual information should be a last resort andit may be preferable to wait for Street Manager to be fixed and then to submit the data retrospectively at that time.
+  It is however accepted that submitting manual information should be a last resort and it may be preferable to wait for Street Manager to be fixed and then to submit the data retrospectively at that time.
 If spreadsheets are submitted, users will need to submit permit applications, and all other relevant notifications once the full service is restored.
 </p>

 <p class="govuk-body">